Sorbian studies

 Sorbian studies is an academic discipline dealing with Sorbian language and literature.
+It is a subfield of Slavic studies.

-Currant situation
+Current situation

 The only institute for Sorbian studies is at Leipzig University (Institut für Sorabistik; Institut za sorabistiku).
 The University of Potsdam publishes the series Potsdamer Beiträge zur Sorabistik.
-Furthermore, the Serbski Institut is conducting research in Sorbian studies and biannually publishes Lětopis, the only journal on Sorbian studies.
+Furthermore, the Sorbian Institute is conducting research in Sorbian studies and biannually publishes Lětopis, the only journal on Sorbian studies.

 Students can earn a B.A. or an M.A. degree in Sorbian studies at Leipzig University.
 Furthermore, Sorbian language education degrees are available.